Neera (Coconut Flower Sap) Neera Promotional Activities

-Neera, the non-alcoholic and nutritious drink from the immature inflorescence of coconut can be promoted due to its potential for value addition, employment generation and better returns to the coconut farmers.
+Neera, the non-alcoholic and nutritious drink from the immature inflorescence of coconut tree, which can be promoted due to its potential for value addition, employment generation and better returns to the coconut farmers.
 The vascular sap collected from immature unopened coconut inflorescence is popularly known as “Neera” in fresh form.
 It is a sugar containing juice, a delicious health drink and a rich source of sugars, minerals and vitamins.
 It is sweet and oyster white in colour and translucent.
-It is tapped from the coconut inflorescence filtered, pasteurized, and bio preservatives added to preserve the product.
-Treated Neera can be preserved in cans upto 2 months at room temperature.
+It is tapped from the coconut inflorescence.

 Uses of Neera